iiitl/bmi_calculator/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Set up the repo
+- Fork the repo
+- Clone it
+- Run npm install after making sure you have node and npm installed

 ## Available Scripts

 In the project directory, you can run: